Can Technology and Design Negate the Need for Political Regulation?

 “The presence of a Community Manager is an indicator of flawed design.”

 The implication of this statement is that humans, community managers, make up for social deficiencies of technology (the platform) and design (the way the platform is structured and interactively and visually designed).
 So conversely, in a world with excellent design (and the technologies to pull them off), human-powered management of human community members is unnecessary.

 Is this just naïve talk of a utopian world without trolls, griefers, and scammers?
 Or, with the “right” technical foundation, are people capable of behaving cordially or even altruistically?

 Is freedom the absence of political organization?
-Or does freedom stem from a well-designed, constructed and implemented political organization that is nearly invisible to the population – which might be Fascism, right?
-And yet given the complexity of most current societies, a lack of, or bare-bones political organization is a recipe for social collapse.
+Or does freedom stem from a well-designed, constructed, implemented, and maintained political organization that is nearly invisible to the population?
+And yet given the complexity of most current societies, a lack of, bare-bones political organization is a recipe for social collapse.